DataStrategist/TileMaker/README.md

     devtools::install_github("DataStrategist/TileMaker", build_vignettes = TRUE)

-Please see the [pkgdown site](http://datastrategist.github.io/TileMaker/) to learn more about how to do some lovely stuff, but in the meantime, here's the basics:
+Please see the [pkgdown site](http://datastrategist.github.io/TileMaker/) to learn more about what is for and how to use all the bits and bobs.